The relativistic restricted three-body problem: geometry and motion around tidally perturbed black holes: Summary

 The structural evolution of initially bound particle motion around a tidally deformed BH is classified into four stages depending on the magnitude of $\epsilon$: bound phase~$(0\le \epsilon< \epsilon_c^-$), chaotic phase~($\epsilon_c^-\le\epsilon< \epsilon_c^+ $), collapsing phase~($\epsilon_c^+\le \epsilon<\epsilon_c^0$), and depleted phase~($\epsilon\ge \epsilon_c^0$), where the critical tidal amplitudes, $\epsilon_c^-$, $\epsilon_c^+$, and $\epsilon_c^0 $, are semi-analytically estimated.
 During bound phase, all trajectories remain bound with weak chaos, and in turn, at chaotic phase, a fraction of the trajectories plunges into the BH.
 After the transition to collapsing phase, a subset of the remaining trajectories becomes unbound and escapes to and against the directions of the tidal field.
 At depleted phase, no bound orbits persist, leaving plunging and unbound orbits.
 We have verified the consistencies of these critical tidal amplitudes with well-known characteristic scales associated with the Roche-lobe overflow and disk depletion within the Newtonian framework.
 Our estimates suggest that current and future ground-based GW detectors may only cover depleted phase, indicating that matter flow around BHs in binary systems may already be depleted in the corresponding frequency band.
 By contrast, LISA and (B-)DECIGO may probe the earlier stages, potentially opening multi-messenger windows combined with EM counterparts.

-Our analysis provides insights into the structure of accretion disks around a BH in binary systems.
+Within the non-magnetized, test-particle approximation, our analysis provides insights into the idealized structure that may be relevant to accretion matter flows around a BH in binary systems.
 Chaotic structure may modulate characteristic disk oscillations, and in turn, affect EM emissions.
-Indeed, tidal perturbations naturally introduce nonlinear couplings among epicyclic oscillations, thereby opening a novel avenue to explore possible excitation channels of a resonant pair in high-frequency QPOs.
-It is worthwhile to study this potential excitation channel within GR magnetohydrodynamic settings.
+Indeed, tidal perturbations naturally modulate nonlinear couplings among epicyclic oscillations, and could therefore, in principle, affect the excitation of a resonant pair in high-frequency QPOs.
+We emphasize, however, that the present discussion is not sufficient to quantify the role of tidal effects, particularly in the absence of comparisons with other possible mechanisms, such as forced oscillations of an accretion disk by external periodic perturbations~\cite{Lee:2004bp} or g-mode oscillations excited thorough coupling with a warp~\cite{2003PASJ...55..801K,Kato:2004vs}.
+It would be worthwhile to study this potential contribution within GR magnetohydrodynamic settings.

 The present work opens an avenue to study EMRIs in a tidal environment.
-Trapping of an orbiting object near resonances over a wide range of separations, suggested by our phase-space analysis, may lead to accumulated, non-negligible corrections to the GW phase.
+Trapping of an orbiting object near resonances in a long term, suggested by our phase-space analysis, may lead to accumulated, non-negligible corrections to the GW phase.
 It would be worthwhile to compare our findings with tidal resonances in EMRIs studied in Refs.~\cite{Bonga:2019ycj,Gupta:2021cno,Gupta:2022fbe}.
 Moreover, tidal perturbations may trigger a plunge earlier relative to the isolated case with the same initial condition, and may yield escaping orbits from the BH.
 In light of detectors planned for the coming decades, it will be necessary to incorporate these effects into theoretical modeling of GWs in the late inspiral of EMRIs.
 Modeling accurate waveforms will require comprehensive analyses of geodesic dynamics in tidally perturbed BH spacetimes.

 \acknowledgments